PseudoDevs/IamGhost/FATAL8.md

-Last updated: 2024-04-02 15:12:14
+Last updated: 2024-04-02 15:13:17
-Random Quote: We can only be said to be alive in those moments when our hearts are conscious of our treasures. - Thornton Wilder
+Random Quote: Never promise more than you can perform. - Publilius Syrus